keegoid/kmauthorized/content/services/terms.md

 - Dedicated support when you need it
 - No hourly fees, call as often as needed

 Dedicated support is for consulting, questions, computer issues that can be fixed remotely, and scheduled training on a specific task or procedure that can be provided both quickly and remotely.
-Other work is fixed at $90 per major issue or project (see details below).
+Other work is fixed at $90 per major issue or project.

 A computer issue is defined as a hardware or software malfunction, infection, failure, or bug that impedes or prevents the user's ability to perform everyday tasks like checking email, accessing the Internet, composing/printing/saving a document, etc. Work would need to be performed on the computer to bring it back to a usable state. **Please note:** Not knowing how to perform a specific task on a computer does not constitute a computer issue, as much as it may seem like so.
 See item 2 below.